 Sugar Labs contributes to and helps maintain the award-winning Sugar Learning Platform, which promotes collaborative learning through Sugar Activities.

 Learning software for children

-Sugar is a learning platform that reinvents how computers are used for education.
+Sugar is an activity-focused, open-source learning platform for children.
 Collaboration, reflection, and discovery are integrated directly into the user interface.
-Sugar promotes "studio thinking" and "reflective practice".
 Through Sugar's clarity of design, children and teachers have the opportunity to use computers on their own terms.
 Students can reshape, reinvent, and reapply both software and content into powerful learning activities.
-Sugar's focus on sharing, criticism, and exploration is grounded in the culture of free software (FLOSS).
+Sugar's focus on sharing, criticism, and exploration is grounded in the culture of free software (FLOSS)